 Mountview's ambition is to create an environment where difference is celebrated, and equality of opportunity is embedded for all students and staff.
-In joining the Diversity School Initiative and partnering with other organisations such as Stage Sight, we are helping to get the message across of accessible high quality drama training to talent all over the UK and around the world.
+Mountview was one of the first Drama Schools in the sector to commit to partnering with the Diversity School Initiative and did so until they closed last year.
+In partnering with organisations such as the Diversity School and Stage Sight, we are helping to get the message across of accessible high quality drama training to talent all over the UK and around the world.